christianmatthe/wire_analysis/README.md

 • use "pip install ." to install wire_analyis as a local package

-You can now import wire_analyis from anywhere on your system.
+You can now import wire_analysis from anywhere on your system.